s4ke/Master-Thesis/src/md/030-parrows.md

 parameters, e.g. information about the execution environment or the level of evaluation (WHNF vs. NF, see the section on laziness in Chapter \ref{sec:shortIntroHaskell}).
 For this reason we
-introduce an additional `conf` parameter as we do not want `conf` to be a fixed type, as the configuration parameters can differ for different instances of `ArrowParallel`.
+introduce an additional `conf` parameter as we do not want `conf` to be a fixed type and the configuration parameters can differ for different instances of `ArrowParallel`.

 ~~~~ {.haskell}